joelhawksley/identity/components/slides.md

 autoscale: true
+slidenumbers: true
 theme: Simple, 1

 # [fit] Rethinking the View Layer <br> with Components

-^
-Thanks to the RailsConf organizers
+^ Thanks to the RailsConf organizers

-Excited to be giving first conference talk
+^ Excited to be giving first conference talk

 ---